Peanut oil

 Peanut oil, also known as groundnut oil or arachis oil, is a vegetable oil derived from peanuts.
 The oil usually has a mild or neutral flavor but, if made with roasted peanuts, has a stronger peanut flavor and aroma.
-It is often used in American, Chinese, Indian, African and Southeast Asian cuisine, both for general cooking and in the case of roasted oil, for added flavor.
-Peanut oil has a high smoke point relative to many other cooking oils, so it is commonly used for frying foods.
+It is commonly used in numerous cuisines worldwide, both for general cooking and for added flavor.
+Peanut oil has a high smoke point relative to many other cooking oils, so is favorable for frying foods.